BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **How many Masternode Candidates can I vote for?**

-You can vote for as many candidates as you wish, splitting your TOMO.
+You can vote for as many candidates as you wish, splitting your VIC.

-Example: If you have 1,000 TOMO you can vote 500 TOMO for candidate A, 400 TOMO for candidate B, and 100 TOMO for candidate C.
+Example: If you have 1,000 VIC you can vote 500 VIC for candidate A, 400 VIC for candidate B, and 100 VIC for candidate C.

 ### **What is the minimum amount to Stake?**

-The minimum amount to stake is 100 TOMO.
+The minimum amount to stake is 100 VIC.

 ### **Which hardware-wallet can I use to vote?**

 You are able to use hardware wallets (Ledger, Trezor) with MyEtherWallet or Metamask.
-You can also directly [connect to the TomoChain Mainnet ](../../general/how-to-connect-to-tomochain-network/)with Ledger/Trezor and vote on [TomoMaster](https://master.tomochain.com/).
+You can also directly [connect to the Viction Mainnet ](../../general/how-to-connect-to-Viction-network/)with Ledger/Trezor and vote on [TomoMaster](https://master.Viction.com/).

-### **Is it possible to re-invest the TOMO earned and use it to continue voting?**
+### **Is it possible to re-invest the VIC earned and use it to continue voting?**

 Yes, it is.